Last updated: July 8, 2026

 How Renewal Rates Differ From Purchase Rates

 At renewal, you may qualify for different rates than when you first bought.
 Key factors that have likely changed: your loan-to-value ratio (your home has likely appreciated), your overall debt load, and the regulatory environment.
-Importantly, the 2024 regulatory change means you no longer need a stress test to switch lenders on a straight renewal transfer.
+Importantly, the November 2024 OSFI B-20 change means you no longer need a stress test to switch lenders on a straight renewal transfer — see our switching lenders guide.

 Why Your Bank's First Offer Is Rarely the Best Rate